felineeee/felineeee/README.md

 Might be a bit rusty on some of this.
 Need a recap to remember this old-long of a forgotten project :P.

+### Current Project
+I'm currently working on some **System Design** backend project, including but not limited to Core Ledger, Notification Engine, E-Commerce Storefront & Catalog API, High-Concurrency Concert & Seat Booking Engine and so on.
+I want to tackle some of the bussiness challenges beyond CRUD, applying distributed systems principles to ensure the architecture remains fast, reliable, and consistent under heavy traffic.